 (500 x GPM x Temperature Change = Required Power Input in BTU per Hour)

 Where 500 (or 499.8 rounded up) is the weight of a gallon of water (8.33 lbs) multiplied by 60 minutes.

-Use this as a starting point to determine the BTUs required for your home and geographic location to heat incoming water to the desired temperature.
+Use this formula as a starting point to calculate the BTUs required for your home and geographic location.

-Steam or water vapor is a byproduct of the fuel burning in a tankless water heater.
-The steam releases through ventilation ducts or piping to the outside.
+Steam or water vapor is a byproduct of the fuel burning in a gas tankless water heater.
+The steam is released to the outdoors through ducts or piping.
 The difference between condensing and non-condensing is when exactly steam gets released as part of the ventilation process.

-- Non-condensing tankless water heaters will immediately vent the steam, meaning that ventilation materials will need to be able to withstand high temperatures as hot steam travels through the ventilation channels.
+- Non-condensing tankless water heaters immediately vent steam.
+This necessitates the use of ventilation materials that are able to withstand high temperatures.
 These premium materials come at a cost, so installation prices can be higher.
-The heat lost through the immediate ventilation of this steam also results in an efficiency rating of about 80-85 percent.
-However, non-condensing water heaters will be cheaper to purchase.
+The heat lost through immediate ventilation also results in an efficiency rating of only about 80-85 percent.
+Non-condensing water heaters are typically cheaper to purchase.

 - Condensing tankless water heaters have a condensing unit that captures and reuses the residual exhaust heat before releasing a much cooler exhaust through ventilation channels to the outside.
-This style costs more money, but saves on ventilation material and produces about 98 percent efficiency.
+This style costs more money but produces about 98 percent efficiency.

 Our Top Picks